gcallah/BookReviews/gerstle.md

 the State, including the American instance, not to "shrink" it.

-Buchanan: "And there were the brave people of Koreatown..."
+Gerstle clearly despises Patrick Buchanan: for example he notes that Buchanan worried that NAFTA meant "tough hearty [white] men" (151) would lose their jobs.
+Now clearly Buchanan did not say or write the "white" part, or Gerstle would not have had to insert it in brackets.
+But is he justified in doing so?
+He cites three works by Buchanan.
+The first is his speech to the Republican national convention in 1992.
+The only reference to race in that speech is when Buchanan praises "the brave people of Koreatown," whom I am pretty sure are not white.
+The other two are pointers to entire books: *The Death of the West* and *State of Emergency*.
+In the former I found the sentence: "And any man, woman, or child, from any country or continent, can be a good American.
+We know that from our history" (128).
+That hardly sounds like a person who thinks that only white people can be real Americans.

+Gerstle claims that "Buchanan despised Mexicans both for their willingness to work for low wages and for their allegedly inferior racial character" (152).
+But when I search the sources Gerstle cites, I find statements like "There are still millions of these hard-working, family-oriented, patriotic Americans of Mexican heritage" (*The Death of the West*, p.
+127).
+Now perhaps somewhere in all that Buchanan wrote in his long career there *is* evidence to back Gerstle's charges, but one would think, in making such incendiary claims, that it is the responsibility of the claimant to point us to precise passages that back up such claims, which Gerstle certainly fails to do.

-Gerstle, in discussing the second, George Bush, contrasts the "hateful ethnonationalist populism [of] Donald Trump" with the kind words of Bush, such as his calling "On Americans, to respect the legitimacy of Islam and the law, abiding Muslims, who practiced it" (208-209).
+Gerstle, in discussing the second, George Bush, contrasts the "hateful ethnonationalist populism [of] Donald Trump" with the kind words of Bush, such as his calling "On Americans, to respect the legitimacy of Islam and the law- abiding Muslims who practiced it" (208-209).
 Gerstle Provides no evidence as to what the hateful things Trump did consist of.
 But here it might be worthwhile to note that whatever mean things Trump said, Bush's policies actually resulted in the death of a couple million Muslims.
 One might think